Troubleshoot your local development cluster setup

-While running the DevClusterSetup script, you see an error like this:
+While running the DevClusterSetup script, you see the following error:

 Cannot clean up C:\SfDevCluster\Log fully as references are likely being held to items in it.
 Please remove those and run this script again.
 At line:1 char:1 + .\DevClusterSetup.ps1 + ~~~~~~~~~~~~~~~~~~~~~ + CategoryInfo : NotSpecified: (:) [Write-Error], WriteErrorException + FullyQualifiedErrorId : Microsoft.PowerShell.Commands.WriteErrorException,DevClusterSetup.ps1

 Close the current PowerShell window and open a new PowerShell window as an administrator.
-You should now be able to successfully run the script.
+You can now successfully run the script.

 Cluster connection failures